 In 2013 Arthur Przybyl was appointed CEO of ANI Pharmaceuticals, Inc. (NASDAQ:ANIP).
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Next, we’ll consider growth that the business demonstrates.
-And finally – as a second measure of performance – we will look at the returns shareholders have received over the last few years.
+Then we'll look at a snap shot of the business growth.
+And finally - as a second measure of performance - we will look at the returns shareholders have received over the last few years.
 This process should give us an idea about how appropriately the CEO is paid.

 How Does Arthur Przybyl's Compensation Compare With Similar Sized Companies?

-Our data indicates that ANI Pharmaceuticals, Inc. is worth US$578m, and total annual CEO compensation is US$3.6m.
-(This number is for the twelve months until 2017).
-While this analysis focuses on total compensation, it’s worth noting the salary is lower, valued at US$647k.
-As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$200m to US$800m.
-The median total CEO compensation was US$1.6m.
+At the time of writing our data says that ANI Pharmaceuticals, Inc. has a market cap of US$996m, and is paying total annual CEO compensation of US$4.2m.
+(This figure is for the year to December 2018).
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$727k.
+As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$400m to US$1.6b.
+The median total CEO compensation was US$2.7m.

 Is ANI Pharmaceuticals, Inc. Growing?

 ANI Pharmaceuticals, Inc. has reduced its earnings per share by an average of 8.6% a year, over the last three years (measured with a line of best fit).
 It achieved revenue growth of 11% over the last year.